 - The claims that are actually typical of those others in the class.

 - If the plaintiff and their lawyers are even qualified to represent those in the class.

-Moreover, the California Supreme Court has held that public policy encourages the use of the class action device.
-For this reason, the California courts have refused to go along with the numerous attacks on class actions that have occurred over the past few years.
+The California Supreme Court also states that public policy is what encourages the use of the class action device.
+Because of this, the courts in California typically refuse to side with attacks against class action lawsuits that have taken place over the years.

 What does this mean for employees and labor law in California?
 Multiple employees can file a class action lawsuit against their employers if their employers have acted unlawfully.
 Some common class action lawsuits that may be brought against an employer include:

 - Overtime Laws in California: The laws in California state that an employee must be paid overtime for every hour that they work past 8 hours per day or 40 hours in a week.
 They must also get paid double for each hour after 12 hours in a day or time and a half for working 7 days straight on the seventh day.